major/rhel7stig-sphinx/doc/source/medium.rst

 Fix
 ~~~

-Update the approved DoD virus scan software and virus definition files.
+Update the virus scan software and virus definition files.

 Check
 ~~~~~

-Verify the system is using a DoD-approved virus scan program and the virus definition file is less than seven days old.
+Verify the system is using a virus scan program and the virus definition file is less than seven days old.

 Check for the presence of "McAfee VirusScan Enterprise for Linux" with the following command: